Portsmouth Business School

 Enterprise and Employability

-At Portsmouth Business School, we recognise the importance of connecting students and staff with businesses.
+Within the Faculty of Business and Law, we recognise the importance of connecting students and staff with businesses.
 Through our collaboration with a multitude of different organisations we ensure our teaching is contemporary and our research activity is relevant and enabling students to develop knowledge and skills that equip them to make a positive difference as employees, future leaders and entrepreneurs.

 Students participate in career enhancing activities in the form of live-client projects, volunteering roles, work experience (both in the UK and overseas), networking with experts and alumni (recent graduates) and employability workshops.
 Our courses are practical and career-focused and provide the opportunity to gain professional accreditation.